Pensarfeo/react-makestateful/README.md

 ## Passing refs

-if you set a ref on the component you will simply not recieve it.
-If you want o pass a ref just use a props name other than "ref".
+if you set a ref on the component you will simply not receive it.
+If you want to pass a ref just use a props name other than "ref".
 For example

 ```jsx
   <MyMakeStatefullComponet ref={myRef}>